Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

-Let $P \in \UPsiDO^k(E)$ be an elliptic and symmetric pseudodifferential operator of positive order $k \ge 1$.
+Let $P \in \UPsiDO^k(E)$ be a symmetric and elliptic uniform pseudodifferential operator of positive order $k \ge 1$.
 By Proposition \ref{prop:elliptic_PDO_essentially_self-adjoint} we know that $P\colon L^2(E) \to L^2(E)$ is essentially self-adjoint.
 So, if $f$ is a Borel function defined on the spectrum of $P$, the operator $f(P)$ is defined by the functional calculus.
 In this whole section $P$ will denote such an operator, i.e., a symmetric and elliptic one of positive order.

-Given such a pseudodifferential operator $P$, we will later show that it defines naturally a class in uniform $K$-homology.
+Given such a uniform pseudodifferential operator $P$, we will later show that it defines naturally a class in uniform $K$-homology.
 For this we will have to consider $\chi(P)$, where $\chi$ is a so-called normalizing function, and we will have to show that $\chi(P)$ is uniformly pseudolocal and $\chi(P)^2 - 1$ is uniformly locally compact.
 For this we will need the analysis done in this section, i.e., this section is purely technical in nature.

 If $f$ is a Schwartz function, we have the formula $f(P) = \frac{1}{\sqrt{2\pi}}\int_\IR \hat{f}(t) e^{itP} dt$, where $\hat{f}$ is the Fourier transform of $f$.
 In the case that $P = D$ is an elliptic, first-order differential operator and its symbol satisfies $\sup_{x \in M, \|\xi\| = 1} \|\sigma_D(x, \xi)\| < \infty$, the operator $e^{itD}$ has finite propagation (a proof of this may be found in, e.g., \cite[Proposition 10.3.1]{higson_roe}) from which (exploiting the above formula for $f(D)$) we may deduce the needed properties of $\chi(P)$ and $\chi(P)^2 - 1$.
 But this is no longer the case for a general elliptic pseudodifferential operator $P$ and therefore the analysis that we have to do here in this general case is much more sophisticated.